 Plants in the genus Hosta, collectively referred to as hostas, are one of the premier plants for ornamental gardens that lack full sun.
 These resilient perennials are a mainstay of Midwestern shade gardens and remain popular in temperate regions worldwide.
 However, that wasn’t always the case, leading many folks to source hostas from fellow gardeners or grow their own.

 Out of necessity, the Schroeders began growing and dividing their own hostas to build up their collection.
-Along the way, they started experimenting in hybridization by directly hand-pollinating flowers.
+Along the way, they started experimenting with hybridization by directly hand-pollinating flowers.

 “We started learning just by watching friends,” said Barb.
 “It really isn’t that hard and I have had a lot of fun playing “bee” for these wonderful plants”.